litebase/litebase/docs/litebase_query_transfer_protocol.md

 ## Protocol Overview

 LQTP runs on top of HTTP and implements a simple binary format to encode messages.
-By using a binary format and a persistent connection, LQTP reduces the overhead associated with HTTP request/response cycles, enabling faster and more efficient communication between clients and the Litebase Server.
+Unlike traditional HTTP APIs that require a separate request for each query, LQTP uses a single HTTP request that is upgraded to a persistent connection using TCP keep-alive.
+This allows multiple queries to be sent and received over the same connection without the overhead of establishing new HTTP requests for each operation.
+By using a binary format and this persistent connection approach, LQTP significantly reduces the overhead associated with HTTP request/response cycles, enabling faster and more efficient communication between clients and the Litebase Server.

 To start using LQTP, clients must establish a connection to the Litebase Server's LQTP endpoint, typically at `/v1/databases/<database>/<branch>/query/stream`.